4 Ways of Building Safe Learning Environments for Your Students

-The importance of creating safe learning environments for your students is something that cannot be overstated.
+The importance of building safe learning environments for your learners is something that cannot be overstated.
 While it’s true that every student learns a bit differently from the next, the environment itself plays a significant role in their development.
 Safe learning environments translate into comfortable learning environments.
-They are places where students feel at home.
+They are places where learners feel at home.

 In surroundings where students are willing to open their minds and actually listen to what you have to say, you can empower them to achieve their highest potential.
 The key to achieving this goal will require you to keep a few important things in mind.